jakewins/4fq/README.md

 # 4FQ (Four Fast Queues)

-An ambitious name for a project with just three queues in it!

-This repository contains fast Multi-Producer/Multi-Consumer, Multi-Producer/Single-Consumer
+This repository contains four fast queues for Go:

-and Single-Producer/Single-Consumer message queues for Go.
-As the name implies, the intention is to add the missing variant (SPMC).
+- Multi-Producer/Multi-Consumer
+- Multi-Producer/Single-Consumer
+- Single-Producer/Multi-Consumer
+- Single-Producer/Single-Consumer

 For some use cases, the approach these queues take to goroutine coordination can substantially improve your systems performance.
 Specifically, you may benefit from using this queue if: